juanfranblanco/testrpc-bundle/README.md

 # testrpc-bundle

-Testrpc  using the browserified node dependency bundle to simplify installation (avoid compilations).
+A testrpc server using broswerified bundled dependencies to simplify installation.
 WIP

 ## Usage